cosmicjs/static-website/README.md

 [View Demo](http://static-website.cosmicapp.co)

 ###An API-First Static Website
-Easily create a static website using the [Cosmic JS CMS API](https://cosmicjs.com).
 You get the best of all worlds:

-1. The flexibility to manage content from the Cosmic JS API
+1. The flexibility to manage content from the [Cosmic JS CMS API](https://cosmicjs.com)
 2. The speed of static HTML
 3. The option to use Markdown files